-But what happens if you’re in an accident and the car is insured, but the driver is not on the policy?
+But what happens if you’re in an accident and the car is insured, but the driver is not on the insurance policy?
 This might happen if an insured driver lets a friend borrow their car or even if the vehicle has been stolen.

 When the driver involved in the accident isn’t on the car’s policy, it can make insurance claims complicated.
 Insurance companies are in the business of making it as difficult as possible for people to make a claim — after all, if they have to pay out a huge sum, they’re losing money.
 Even in a cut-and-dry case where an insured driver is on the policy and at fault, it can be difficult to get the payout you’re entitled to.
-When a driver is not on the policy, the insurer may dispute liability because the person involved isn’t covered.
+When a driver is not listed on the insurance policy, the insurer may dispute liability (or fault) because the person involved isn’t covered.

 Car Insurance and Borrowing a Car: What Does the Policy Cover?